 - Ribavirin can cause a type of blood toxicity called hemolytic anemia, which can lead to heart attack and death.
 For this reason, people who have serious or unstable heart disease shouldn’t take ribavirin.

 - When used during pregnancy, ribavirin can cause serious harm or death to the fetus.
 You should not take ribavirin during pregnancy or if your sexual partner can become pregnant.
 Pregnancy should also be avoided for up to 6 months after the end of ribavirin treatment.
 During this time, consider using a backup method of birth control.

 Ribavirin can also cause some common side effects, such as:

 - muscle pain

-Rare but serious side effects seen in clinical studies include anemia, pancreatitis, lung disease, and eye problems, such as infections and blurry vision.
+Rare but serious side effects seen in clinical trials include anemia, pancreatitis, lung disease, and eye problems such as infections and blurry vision.

 It’s not known if ribavirin passes into human breast milk.
 Studies in animals showed that it may cause harm to nursing young.
 However, animal studies don’t always reflect how a drug would affect humans.

 If you’re considering Epclusa treatment while breastfeeding, your doctor may recommend that you either stop breastfeeding or stop the treatment to avoid serious harmful effects.